This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Heaps, all the rules seem to boil down to have a good time and the company will look after you,' Anne said.

-'Basically yes, as the crew is "cherry picked" there should be no conflicts as they walk through the door they are warned no abuse of any sort is acceptable even if you think it is in fun,' Steve said, 'Once I added a cricket protector to one kit of a potential stirrer to underline the point with the comment that if he tries something silly with one of the girls.
+'Basically yes, as the crew is "cherry picked" there should be no conflicts as they walk through the door they are warned no abuse of any sort is acceptable even if you think it is in fun,' Steve said, 'Once I added a cricket protector to one kit of a potential stirrer to underline the point with the comment that it would be needed if he tries something silly with one of the girls.
 He got the point and there have been no dramas.'

 Anne looked at Steve, not sure that he was joking.
 'For real?'
 She asked.